 If you’ve not long started making videos and have been reading up on the topic or watching some online tutorials you’ll probably have heard the term b-roll.
 But what is b-roll in filmmaking and video production?

 B-roll is supplementary footage or other visual material that is intercut with the main shot in film, television, or video editing.
 It can be footage, images, graphics, charts, or animations.
-B-roll is used to enhance the story, to illustrate a point, show product details, create more interest and excitement, adjust the pace, set the tone, influence the viewer’s emotions, or even cover-up mistakes.
+B-roll is used to enhance the story, to illustrate a point, show product details, create more interest and excitement, adjust the pace, set the tone, influence the viewer’s emotions, or even cover up mistakes.

-Film, television, or YouTube videos that only uses talking heads can appear dull and dry for viewers.
+Film, television, or YouTube videos that only uses talking heads can appear dull and dry to viewers.
 By clever use of B-roll the video editor can create a more immersive experience that will help capture the audience’s attention and keep them watching for longer.

 Creative use of good B-roll footage will help separate you from your online competition.
 It can help distinguish your brand and identity.
 If you’re still asking yourself “Why use b roll footage?” just keep reading because I’ll go into more of the details you need to know.